PURCHASING

 Details of calls made by calling card are usually broken down by the number

-detail information accessible on the web.
-If you prefer to have your employee's
+information accessible on the web.
+If you prefer to have your employee's calling

-calling card charges billed to their corporate credit card, be sure that
+card charges billed to their corporate credit card, be sure that service is

-service is available and that a detailed report will be available for
+available and that a detailed report will be available for review and verification

 In

-negotiate the best deal, it is important to have accurate information
+the best deal, it is important to have accurate information about your company's

 KEEPING